russgray/basildoncoder_blog/content/tools/Windows-Debugging-Armoury.md

 Add `C:\Program Files (x86)\Windows Kits\8.0\Debuggers\x86` to your path if
 you expect to use `symstore` frequently.

-For more information on symstore, check out the [symstore docs][5].aspx).
+For more information on symstore, check out the [symstore docs][5].

 Also see [Setting Yourself up for Debugging][6] at Thomas Kejser's Database Blog.

-# Profiling
+# ETW Profiling

+Event Tracing for Windows is a low-level, low-impact form of system tracing that lies dormant until activated with either xperf or Windows Performance Recorder.
+It is analogous to dtrace on *nix systems.

+## WPR/WPA

 [Windows Performance Recorder][7] in conjunction with Windows Performance Analyzer is an insanely powerful way of profiling performance of .Net applications running in production, without the overhead of more traditional code profilers.
-It is analogous to dtrace on *nix systems.

 To look at kernel context switches (indicative of blocking calls and lock contention), open `Computation -> CPU Usage (Precise) -> Context Switch Count